veikkos/rc-to-joystick/README.md

 Connect the pins (not red power) from the receiver to PB0...PB7 i.e. you can use 1 to 8 channels at the same time.

 ![Picture](./media/pic.jpg)

+### Filtering

+Ground PF6 or connect it to PF7 to enable filtering.